Learning Through Loss: Communities seek solutions after suicide clusters

 In both Palo Alto and Colorado Springs, there seems to be a guarded sense of optimism among those in the suicide prevention field.

-Both communities have seen the youth suicide rate decline in recent years.
+Both communities have seen the youth suicide rate decline in recent years, and both cities have seen young people step up to help lead prevention efforts.
 But leaders in both communities also know there is much more work to be done, especially to address pandemic-related mental health impacts.

 “People take a deep breath and say, okay, hopefully it's in our rear view mirror now.
 And I know as a parent and as a clinician here, as a faculty member, as a researcher, that objects in our rear view mirror are closer than they appear.
 And we know that we still have a number of attempts every week that we see in the emergency room,” said Dr. Shashank Joshi of Palo Alto, during a February interview.

-Students in Palo Alto started an effort to encourage responsible reporting on suicide.
+Students in Palo Alto started an effort to change the way suicide is covered in the media.
 The effort is led by Chloe Sorensen, who witnessed the community’s youth suicide cluster as a high school student.

 “I think there's been a tremendous amount of progress in the community,” said Sorensen, now a psychology student at Stanford.
 “I feel like so much is different about the culture of the way that we talk about mental health.
 I feel like mental health is very out in the open now.
 There's a lot less stigma.”